apache/fluo/docs/metrics.md

 # Fluo Metrics

-A Fluo application can be configured (in [fluo.properties]) to report metrics.
+A Fluo application can be configured (in [fluo-app.properties]) to report metrics.
 When metrics are configured, Fluo will report some 'default' metrics about an application that help users monitor its performance.
 Users can also write code to report 'application-specific' metrics from their applications.
-Both 'application-specific' and 'default' metrics share the same reporter configured by [fluo.properties] and are described in detail below.
+Both 'application-specific' and 'default' metrics share the same reporter configured by [fluo-app.properties] and are described in detail below.

 ## Configuring reporters

 Fluo metrics are not published by default.
-To publish metrics, configure a reporter in the 'metrics' section of [fluo.properties].
+To publish metrics, configure a reporter in the 'metrics' section of [fluo-app.properties].
 There are several different reporter types (i.e Console, CSV, Graphite, JMX, SLF4J) that are implemented using [Dropwizard].
 The choice of which reporter to use depends on the visualization tool used.
 If you are not currently using a visualization tool, there is [documentation][grafana] for reporting Fluo metrics to Grafana/InfluxDB.